atharva9167j/dom-to-pptx/Readme.md

 # dom-to-pptx

-**The High-Fidelity HTML to PowerPoint Converter.**
+**The High-Fidelity HTML to PowerPoint Converter (v1.0.2).**

 Most HTML-to-PPTX libraries fail when faced with modern web design.
 They break on gradients, misalign text, ignore rounded corners, or simply take a screenshot (which isn't editable).

 **dom-to-pptx** is different.
 It is a **Coordinate Scraper & Style Engine** that traverses your DOM, calculates the exact computed styles of every element (Flexbox/Grid positions, complex gradients, shadows), and mathematically maps them to native PowerPoint shapes and text boxes.
 The result is a fully editable, vector-sharp presentation that looks exactly like your web view.

 ## Features

 ### 🎨 Advanced Visual Fidelity

 - **Complex Gradients:** Includes a built-in CSS Gradient Parser that converts `linear-gradient` strings (with multiple stops, angles, and transparency) into vector SVGs for perfect rendering.
+This now also supports `text-fill-color` gradients, falling back to the first color for broad compatibility.
 - **Mathematically Accurate Shadows:** Converts CSS Cartesian shadows (`x`, `y`, `blur`) into PowerPoint's Polar coordinate system (`angle`, `distance`) for 1:1 depth matching.
 - **Anti-Halo Image Processing:** Uses off-screen HTML5 Canvas with `source-in` composite masking to render rounded images without the ugly white "halo" artifacts found in other libraries.
+- **Soft Edges/Blurs:** Accurately translates CSS `filter: blur()` into PowerPoint's soft-edge effects, preserving visual depth.

 ### 📐 Smart Layout & Typography

 - **Auto-Scaling Engine:** Build your slide in HTML at **1920x1080** (or any aspect ratio).
 The library automatically calculates the scaling factor to fit it perfectly into a standard 16:9 PowerPoint slide (10 x 5.625 inches) with auto-centering.
 - **Rich Text Blocks:** Handles mixed-style text (e.g., **bold** spans inside a normal paragraph) while sanitizing HTML source code whitespace (newlines/tabs) to prevent jagged text alignment.
 - **Font Stack Normalization:** Automatically maps web-only fonts (like `ui-sans-serif`, `system-ui`) to safe system fonts (`Arial`, `Calibri`) to ensure the file opens correctly on any computer.
 - **Text Transformations:** Supports CSS `text-transform: uppercase/lowercase` and `letter-spacing` (converted to PT).

 ### ⚡ Technical Capabilities

 - **Z-Index Handling:** Respects DOM order for correct layering of elements.
 - **Border Radius Math:** Calculates perfect corner rounding percentages based on element dimensions.
 - **Client-Side:** Runs entirely in the browser.
 No server required.